Stream of Passion: History

-In April of 2016 the band announced via Facebook that they would be separating at the end of the year, saying "Over the past eleven years we've had the time of our lives playing in stages all over the world and sharing moments of joy on stage.
+In April 2016 the band announced via Facebook that they would be separating at the end of the year, saying "Over the past eleven years we've had the time of our lives playing in stages all over the world and sharing moments of joy on stage.
 But all good things come to an end, and we feel it's time to move on and search for new musical challenges.
 We're proud of everything we've achieved, with your help, and we want to end the band history on a high note instead of losing focus, interest and drive.
 Before parting ways as a band we will perform a few goodbye shows; we also want to record a DVD to serve as a memento of the good times we've had. [...]
 Once again, we'd like to express our eternal gratitude for the support you've given us all these years.
 All of us will continue to make music, one way or the other; so we still hope to see you soon on a stage near you.
 Thank you for being part of the wonderful adventure that has been Stream of Passion!"

 The band released a live album entitled Memento and performed a final show on 28 December 2016.

-After the split-up, bassist Johan van Stratum and singer Marcela Bovio became part of the line-up for progressive metal band VUUR, but Bovio left the band before its debut release after she and fellow VUUR singer Anneke van Giersbergen realized they wanted to approach the vocals in different ways.
+After Stream of Passion disbanded, bassist Johan van Stratum and singer Marcela Bovio became part of the line-up for progressive metal band VUUR, but Bovio left the band before its debut release after she and fellow VUUR singer Anneke van Giersbergen realized they wanted to approach the vocals in different ways.

 In October 2022 the band announced that they were reforming for a show in September 2023.
 They later announced a second show to be played the same month, as well as the upcoming release of an EP of newly recorded material.
+The EP Beautiful Warrior was released on September 9, 2023.